 The stat priority for PvE Survival Hunters is extremely straightforward.
-Agility makes the world go round for Survival, prioritize it over everything but hit rating.
-Essentially, there’s a huge gap between AGI and the rest.
+Agility makes the world go round for Survival, prioritize it over everything but Hit Rating.
+Essentially, there’s a huge gap between Agility and the rest.

-- Hit rating Your cap depends on how many points in Focused aim you have, the total is 8%. three points in FA makes it 5% + a Draenei in the party makes it 4%.
+- Hit Rating – Your cap depends on how many points in Focused aim you have, the total is 8%.
+Three points in FA makes it 5% + a Draenei in your party makes it 4%.

 - Attack Power x2